-Committee Date April 8, 2024 Submitting Department Planning Services Contact Name Maren Murphy Contact Email & Phone mmurphy@spokanecity.org Council Sponsor(s) CMs Klitzke, Zappone, and Bingle Select Agenda Item Type ☐ Consent Agenda Item Name Resolution Supporting Smart Growth America grant funds for the Community Connectors Program to Reconnect the 5 th Avenue Community Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information With support from the Robert Wood Johnson Foundation, Smart Growth America in collaboration with Equitable Cities, the New Urban Mobility Alliance, and America Walks have created the Community Connectors Program to help advance locally driven projects that will reconnect communities separated or harmed by transportation infrastructure and tap available federal and state funds to support them.
+Committee Date April 8, 2024 Submitting Department Planning Services Contact Name Maren Murphy Contact Email & Phone mmurphy@spokanecity.org Council Sponsor(s) CMs Klitzke, Zappone, and Bingle Select Agenda Item Type ☐ Consent Agenda Item Name Resolution Supporting Smart Growth America grant funds for the Community Connectors Program to Reconnect the 5 th Avenue Community Proposed Council Action □ Approval to proceed to Legislative Agenda □ Information Only use the Fiscal Impact box below for relevant financial information With support from the Robert Wood Johnson Foundation, Smart Growth America in collaboration with Equitable Cities, the New Urban Mobility Alliance, and America Walks have created the Community Connectors Program to help advance locally driven projects that will reconnect communities separated or harmed by transportation infrastructure and tap available federal and state funds to support them.
 Smart Growth America has awarded \$130,000 grant to Spokane for capacity building to partner with and work alongside impacted community in the 5 th Avenue area of the East Central neighborhood, focusing along and south of the I-90 corridor from Liberty Park to Frances Scott Elementary School.
 The Spokane Community Connectors Program will bring together community and government partners to address the historical and ongoing harms from I-90 and the current development of US 395 in and around the 5 th Avenue area.
-The City of Spokane is serving as the fiscal lead, though the funds are dedicated for the community to support the goals of the Community Connectors Program.
-Fiscal Impact Approved in current year budget?
-Other buuget impacts. (revenu e generating, materi requirements, etc.) N/A
+The City of Spokane is serving as the fiscal lead, though the funds are dedicated for the Fiscal Impact Approved in current year budget? □ Yes ⋈ No □ N/A Total Cost: \$130,000 Is this funding source sustainable for future years, months, etc?
+Funding through June 2025 Expense Occurrence e-time Recurring N/A Other budget impacts: (revenue generating, match requirements, etc.) N/A